Kevinpgalligan/ka/README.md

 * [Development](#development)

 ## Installation
-Ka is currently distributed through the [Python Package Index](https://pypi.org/project/ka-cli/).
-To install, run:
+Ka is currently distributed through the Python Package Index, see [here](https://pypi.org/project/ka-cli/).

-* `pip3 install ka-cli`

-Requirements:
+To install Ka, first make sure you have the following prerequisites:

 * Python 3.6+.
 * (For the GUI) Qt 5 GUI framework.
-If your system uses the Aptitude package manager, try: `apt install qt5-default`.
+If your system uses the APT package manager, try: `apt install qt5-default`.

+Then run this from the command line:

+* `pip3 install ka-cli`

+You should now be able to run the `ka` command -- see Usage below for various ways to use Ka.

-#### Windows
+#### Notes on Windows
-On Windows, you'll need to run the installation command in an Administrator console.
-An executable called 'ka.exe' should be created under the `Scripts` subdirectory of your Python installation.
+* You'll need to run the installation command in an Administrator console.
+* Following installation, an executable called 'ka.exe' should be created under the `Scripts` subdirectory of your Python installation.
 You may need to add the path to this `Scripts` folder to the "PATH" environment variable (Advanced System Settings > Environment Variables).
-If using pyenv, you probably need to run `pyenv rehash` so that pyenv can create a shim for the new executable.
+* If using pyenv, you probably need to run `pyenv rehash` so that pyenv can create a shim for the new executable.

 ## Usage
 There are various ways to interact with Ka: executing a single expression from the CLI; running an interpreter in the terminal; executing a script file; and a GUI.